A dental implant is used to replace a single tooth or many teeth that have been lost. They provide function in the same way that natural teeth would.

 Nobody wants bridges, dentures or dental implants, they want teeth!
+What are dental implants?
 Dental implant treatment is a way of providing you with a long lasting natural looking replacement for missing teeth.

 - Comfort – The implant becomes part of you!
 You will not need to worry about it falling out or the discomfort of removable dentures.

 - Appearance – As dental implants are permanent they look just like normal, natural teeth.